 Pre-development and development stages of software modernization

-For example, if we were to focus solely on revamping your system's UX, based on some functional problems being manifested there, without looking at the system's core and overlooking the bigger picture, our upgrade efforts could be ill-suited and pointless.
+For example, if we were to focus solely on revamping your system's UX, based on some functional problems being manifested there, without looking at the system's core, warning signs from users and overlooking the bigger picture, our upgrade efforts could be ill-suited and pointless.
 Well-selected goals should be a direct result of a thorough system analysis, a good understanding of the business, and choosing a system's model based on precise knowledge of system subdomains and their impact on various applications.
 Therefore, while there is no modernization playbook, sticking to the overview of your specific system will allow you to stay on the well-reasoned side.
 If you want to know more about the real costs of maintaining an outdated system, check out our other article!

 Effective planning is often emphasized when instigating change as far-reaching as software modernization.
 But what does it mean to plan well?
 There is one specific element that goes into every good plan for your application’s revamp.
 It is a strategic approach to timeline preparation.
 In opposition to reactive planning, working out a solution driven by a strategic, long-term, business-oriented vision rather than singular, ad-hoc reactions to arising problems is key.